yuhodots/pacman/Readme.md

 # Pac-man Bot

-Solving the simple Pac-man game with reinforcement learning.

-This repository is for a very simple reinforcement learning task.
-So it's not exactly the same game as Pac-man.
-In this environment, the episode ends when the agent eats all the stars  (unlike the original Pac-man game that the episode ends when all coins are removed).
+This repository contains the implementation of a simple reinforcement learning task.
+So it's not exactly the same as the original Pac-man game.
+In this environment, the episode ends when the agent gets all the stars (unlike the original Pac-man game that the episode ends when all coins are removed).

 <img src = "./img/video-game.png" width="60%">